sehbakhan/Cloud_project_Lab/README.md

 Run and test the app locally, and then deploy it to Google Cloud by using Gemini to generate the steps.

 Task 1.
-Configure your environment and account
+Configure your environment and account.

 Task 2.
-Create a Cloud Workstation
+Create a Cloud Workstation.

 Task 3.
-Update the Cloud Code extension to enable Gemini Task 4.
-Develop a Python app
+Update the Cloud Code extension to enable Gemini.

+Task 4.
+Develop a Python app.

-Task 7.
-Deploy the app to Cloud Run
+Task 5.
+Deploy the app to Cloud Run.